cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/diff.md

 		various ".rej" files to be created.
 And when absolute path names are present these files may get patched anyway.

-To make these commands use a vertical split, prepend [:vertical](#:vertical).
+To make these commands use a vertical split, prepend |:vertical|.
 Examples:

 	:vert diffsplit main.c~
 	:vert diffpatch /tmp/diff